 Nashville winter driving survival guide.
 Handle ice and snow, when to pull over, and emergency towing when needed.

 Nashville doesn't get the brutal winters that Chicago or Minneapolis does, and honestly, that's part of the problem.
-Most Nashville drivers have limited experience on ice and snow, and when a real ice storm hits, the results are predictable: cars in ditches, pileups on the interstates, and our phones ringing nonstop for 48 hours straight.
+Most Nashville drivers have limited experience on ice and snow, and when a real ice storm hits, the results are predictable: cars in ditches, pileups on the interstates, and gridlock across the city.

 Before the Cold Hits: Spend 30 Minutes Now